Master Artist-in-Residence Program Details

 - $900 – Includes weekday meals and housing; does not include artist materials, transportation, or weekend meals.

 Scholarships / financial assistance:

 Due to COVID-19 and the immense stress it has put on artists, ACA will be offering full scholarships to accepted artists who qualify.

 Only accepted Associate Artists may apply for financial assistance.
 ACA will email you a Financial Aid Form once you are accepted into a residency.
 You will have about three weeks to complete the form and submit it to ACA.
 The financial aid awards will be announced about one week later.
 All accepted Associate Artists are encouraged to apply for assistance.

 Financial assistance to Associate Artists is made possible by the generosity of foundations who have partnered with ACA to help offset the residency fee.
 If you receive financial assistance your fee will be reduced by the amount of your award and will be reflected in the invoice.
 The financial assistance awards are based on the funds available at the time, and the Associate Artist’s level of need.
 Currently, the awards range from $100 up to $300 maximum per Associate Artist (or collaborating team).
 The Associate Artist’s need is determined by a review of the individual’s most recent IRS statement (U.S.A.
 Associates) or, for non-U.S.A.
 Associates, by providing a copy of your most recent annual tax filing with your government.
-Please contact Kevin Miller at firstname.lastname@example.org if you have any questions.
+In addition, you should include a brief narrative regarding the economic impact COVID-19 has had on you.
+Please include documentation reflecting this, i.e. filing of unemployment, pay stubs showing loss of hours, or any type of paperwork requesting financial assistance from local agencies or organizations.
+Please contact Kevin Miller at email@example.com if you have any questions.
 Click here to see an example of our financial aid form.